Expression Prompt Collaboration Transformer for Universal Referring Video Object Segmentation: Method

-In this way, both modalities can be placed in an equal position.
-In cases where only one modality expression is available, we initialize the other modality with zero vectors of matching dimension.
-Consequently, referring features $\mathcal{F}_{e}$ reduces to a single referring modality.
-This linearly decoupled property allows the model to process a single modality-referring expression independently.

-Afterward, inspired by~\cite{vaswani2017attention,liu2023multi,GLIP}, a multi-head cross-attention mechanism is employed to facilitate interaction between the referring features and visual features.
-Exactly, our method enables concurrent calculation of attention between text and visual, as well as between audio and visual, depicted as follows:

-where $W_{v}$, $W_{e}$, $W_{v}^v$, and $W_{e}^v$ are learnable linear projection matrices for both features following \cite{vaswani2017attention}.
-After the cross-modal interaction, we perform a residual operation between raw features and obtained features:

-As a result, the visual features gain referring awareness, and the referring features acquire visual awareness.
-In particular, when there is only a single referring expression input, either $\mathcal{F}_{e}=\mathcal{F}_{a}$ or $\mathcal{F}_{e}=\mathcal{F}_{t}$.
-By employing fixed referring expression linear projection matrices $W_{e}$ and $W_{e}^v$, the proposed model can seamlessly handle either the audio or text referring modality.
-Furthermore, this mixed-modal cross-attention mechanism serves two main purposes: (1) effectively capturing the common aspects of A-VOS and R-VOS tasks, resulting in a more generalized ability for video object segmentation according to referring expressions, and (2) alleviating overfitting when the model is in a single referring modality.

-\textbf{Audio-Text Collaboration.} As illustrated in Fig.~\ref{fig:attention_2}, the acoustic feature $\mathcal{F}_a\in\mathbb{R}^{C\times L}$ of the speech and the linguistic feature $\mathcal{F}_t\in\mathbb{R}^{C\times L}$ of the sentence are given.
-We perform a linear embedding to project the features and a multiplication for each modality to obtain attention matrices $A_t$ and $A_a$ independently, specifically:
+\textbf{Audio-text collaboration.} ATC is comprised of text-aware audio attention and audio-aware text attention, facilitating collaboration between the audio features $\mathcal{F}_a$ and the text features $\mathcal{F}_t$.
+First, we perform a linear embedding to project the features and a multiplication for each modality to obtain attention matrices $A_t$ and $A_a$ independently:

 where $W_{a}^q$, $W_{a}^k$, $W_{t}^q$, and $W_{t}^q$ are the learnable linear projection matrices for the features of each modality.
 After that, we perform an addition between $A_{a}$ and $A_{t}$ to obtain a shared attention matrix $A_{e}$: